5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 insert record into the table

-The UPDATE command in the SQL server is used to change or modify the existing records in a table.
+The UPDATE statement in the SQL server is used to change or modify the existing records in a table.

 Syntax: